 Decentraland API allows applications to access Decentraland Land data for contributions, districts, estates, mortgages and more types of data.

-Decentraland is a decentralized VR platform based on Ethereum blockchain and which allows users to record ownership of land and allows users to interact with real world in 3D.
+Decentraland is a decentralized VR platform based on Ethereum blockchain and which allows users to record the ownership of land and allows users to interact with the real world in 3D.
 With it, users are able to create, experience and monetize content and applications.

 Ethfinex API allows developers to connect their dApps or apps to Ethereum trading data and they can use an API key to make requests that will display JSON in return.
 The Ethfinex APIs mirror the format for Bitfinex APIs but with ap.ethfinex.com as the base URL instead of api.bitfinex.com.
 This allows seamless compatibility of Ethfinex with any apps or websites already interacting with Bitfinex APIs.
 It also allows the re-use of any related open source libraries from or associated with Bitfinex instead of creating new resources.